 3. Roy's Peak

-The most popular day tramp (tramp means walk in Kiwi) from Wanaka is Roys Peak located just 5km from the small lake side town.
+The most popular day tramp from Wanaka (btw tramp means hike in Kiwi) is Roys Peak located just 5km from the small lake side town.
 The 6 hour up and down of this relatively simple hike is definitely worth a days excursion.
 The walk itself, which stays for the majority of the time on the eastern side of the mountain, gives breath taking views continually throughout the day.

 Be warned though, it is 100% exposed so take sun screen, wind proof clothes and plenty of water and although the views along the way are definitely worth writing home about, the view from the summit is out of this world.
-Roy's Peak features on our two week road trip guide around New Zealand's South Island for photography and outdoor lovers.
+Roy's Peak features on many of my itineraries in my New Zealand Travel Guide.
 The trail is very popular now and you should expect to queue to take the famous photo along the undulating ridgeline.

 Elevation Gain: 1250m